yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 This should allow mods for other games that make assumptions about module layout to work under NCE as well.

-Jumping to a bit of input changes, german77 got notified that a user tried to dump their Amiibos but yuzu failed to generate any dump because the Amiibos were mounted as read-only and no backup was available.
+Jumping to a bit of input changes, german77 was notified that a user tried to dump their Amiibos, but yuzu failed to generate any dump because the Amiibos were mounted as read-only and no backup was available.
 The solution? {{< gh-hovercard "12683" "Dump Amiibos" >}} if no backup exists, no questions asked.

-Resident helper [anpilley](https://github.com/anpilley) decided it was time to improve the available command-line arguments for the yuzu binaries, adding the use of `-u` to specify an {{< gh-hovercard "12695" "user to load" >}} and suppress the user selector from showing.
+Resident helper [anpilley](https://github.com/anpilley) decided it was time to improve the available command-line arguments for the yuzu binaries, adding the use of `-u` to specify a {{< gh-hovercard "12695" "user to load" >}} and suppress the user selector from showing.
 Thank you!

 Back for more, [FearlessTobi](https://github.com/FearlessTobi) decides to tackle a few problems with the virtual file system emulation, or `VFS`.